-- Completion of a fingerprint card supplied through ASBN and submission of the card to the Arkansas State Police, or
+- Completion of a fingerprint card supplied through ASBN

 - Completion of this process through Arkansas Live Scan fingerprint scanning.

-You will need to print a copy of the payment page (Payment Summary) for your records.
-IMPORTANT: You will need the INA Search number that is located on the Payment Summary to include on your fingerprint card.
+You need to print a copy of the payment page (Payment Summary) for your records.
+IMPORTANT: You will need the INA Search number that is located on the application Payment Summary to include on your fingerprint card.
 It is also used in the Live Scan Process.
 The CBC information is found here.

 Contact the university/college where you completed your APRN program and have them mail an official transcript to the Arkansas State Board of Nursing (ASBN), Attn: APRN Department, 1123 S. University Ave., Suite 800, Little Rock, AR 72204

 Have your certification agency submit verification that you passed the certification exam.
 Verification information should be mailed by the agency directly to the ASBN address above or emailed to Ellen Harwell, Licensing Coordinator, at firstname.lastname@example.org.